 Such a traffic policer entity is enforced at the ingress side of a TCP SEP.
 The traffic policer function shall consider all incoming TCP packets, without distinction between first sent or retransmitted TCP data.

-9 TCP extended connection control package
+9 TCP-specific stream endpoint interlinkage procedures